Willy Bach, Baron Bach: Political career

 In October 2013, Lord Bach became a Shadow Foreign and Commonwealth Office Minister on the Official Opposition frontbench headed by Ed Miliband.
 On 3 December 2014, he took on the additional role of Shadow Attorney General following the resignation of Emily Thornberry.
 He was replaced by Catherine McKinnell after the election of Jeremy Corbyn as Labour Party leader.

 The Bach Commission

 The Bach Commission was founded at the end of 2015, and worked to find evidence on the current legal aid crisis in the UK justice system.
 Lord Bach chairs this commission, with Sir Henry Brooke as vice-chair.
 The Commission argued that LASPO had severely affected access to justice, and identified six key features in the justice system to demonstrate this.

 Personal life

-In Who's Who, Lord Bach listed his interests as watching cricket and football (he is a supporter of Leicester City FC).
+In Who's Who, Lord Bach listed his interests as watching cricket and football (he is a supporter of Leicester City).
 He is married, with three children.
 He is also a great-nephew of suffragette Emmeline Pankhurst.